BioPhoton/ngRe/README.md

 > - hooking into the `setter` of the input binding and `.next()` the incoming value

 > **Early Producer**
-> All input bindings are so called "early producer".
+> All input bindings are so-called "early producer".
 A cache mechanism is needed as followed:
-> - Use a `ReplaySubject` with `bufferSize` of `1` to emmit notifications
+> - Use a `ReplaySubject` with `bufferSize` of `1` to emit notifications

 ---